armync/ArminC-Windows-Debloat/README.md

 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/winutil_tweaks.png" width="50%" height="50%">
 </p>

-If there was no tool used, the first part of **debloating** is going to be through [O&O Shutup](https://www.oo-software.com/en/shutup10).
+If until this step, there was no debloating involved, be it pre-made or post-installation, then the first part of it is going to be using [O&O Shutup](https://www.oo-software.com/en/shutup10).
 It can tweak most of the usual settings.
-[Here is my exported example configuration](https://github.com/ArmynC/ArminC-Windows-Debloat/blob/main/pref/ooshutup10/ooshutup10.cfg)...
-Disabling every feature can lead to compatibility errors.
+[Here is an example configuration](https://github.com/ArmynC/ArminC-Windows-Debloat/blob/main/pref/ooshutup10/ooshutup10.cfg).
+As a tip, disabling every feature can lead to compatibility errors.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/oo_shutup.png" width="50%" height="50%">